 Insurers also look at how you use your car.
 Do you have a lengthy work commute through congested highways?
-Or are you retired, using your car mainly around town or for the occasional weekend getaway?
+Alternatively, are you retired, using your car mainly around town or for the occasional weekend getaway?

 Of course, depending on your company and your state’s laws and regulations, your insurer may not be using all of the factors described above, or they may be considering other factors not listed here.
 Generally, these are the most common, and when you have a change in any these factors, it often triggers a change in your rates.

-But, what’s happening when your costs have changed even though your own individual situation has not?
+However, what’s happening when your costs have changed even though your own individual situation has not?

-One obvious reason that insurance rates go up is inflation.
+One apparent reason that insurance rates go up is inflation.
 As the costs associated with claims increase due to inflation—costs for medical expenses and vehicle repairs, for example—companies adjust their rates to cover these higher expenses.

 In addition to inflation, other drivers can impact your rates.
-It’s important to remember that the money an insurance company collects from you and the other drivers it insures is pooled together to help pay the collective claims of those drivers as a group.
+It’s important to remember that the money an insurance carrier collects from you and the other drivers it insures is pooled together to help pay the collective claims of those drivers as a group.
 Therefore, if the frequency or severity of accidents increases, insurance companies will generally adjust their rates to cover the resulting claims costs.
 This means that your rate may increase, even if you’re not involved in an accident.

 It is mainly due to increased frequency and severity of accidents that, beginning earlier this year, auto insurance rates began to climb to some of the highest levels seen in more than a decade.
 Some of the trends behind these increases may surprise you.